 Phononic materials are engineered media that can manipulate waves propagating through them due to their synthetic and periodic architecture.
 However, phononic materials are mostly studied by assuming linear elasticity laws, which apply to small-amplitude waves only.
 Real-world materials experience high-amplitude excitations and can even exhibit enriched dynamic responses due to nonlinearity.
 How such high-amplitude mechanical waves interact with phononic media is at large under investigation and the primary focus of this project.
 In this work, we are developing a fundamental understanding of how waves evolve through nonlinear phononic materials, specifically through periodic local microstructures, e.g. rough contacts, inspired from geomaterials.
 The nonlinearity in our materials stems from the nonlinear mechanical deformation of the rough surfaces.
-We analyzed these materials through two approaches: 1) analytically by developing an equivalent discrete periodic model [Grinberg and Matlack, Wave motion, 2020] and 2) numerically by considering a continuum with discrete contacts [Patil and Matlack, Wave Motion, 2021, Patil et al., Extreme Mechanics Metters, 2022, and Patil and Matlack, Physical Review E, 2022].
+We analyzed these materials through two approaches: 1) analytically by developing an equivalent discrete periodic model [Grinberg and Matlack, Wave Motion, 2020] and 2) numerically by considering a continuum with discrete contacts [Patil and Matlack, Wave Motion, 2021, Patil et al., Extreme Mechanics Metters, 2022, and Patil and Matlack, Physical Review E, 2022].
 Moreover, we considered the nonlinearity of rough contacts in both weakly and strongly nonlinear regimes and studied its effect on wave propagation in continuum phononic material.

 Discrete spring-mass model